MichelleEmbleton/appSecRadar/README.md

 As before, the dots do jump out of their sectors into the neighbouring sector by a small margin - this needs to be fixed!!<br />
 Because the dropdown category menu can't be a fixed height now, it's lost it's glide movement, and so will just appear when clicked on - can't seem to keep this property without having a fixed height.<br />

+23-7-17 <br />
+Added tables for Status, similar to the Sector tables.<br />
+Changes to the Anomaly table to hide it when not needed.<br />
+Changes to scripts and data input layouts.
+Separate file (status_config.js) added for easy configuration of titles, radiuses and legend text:<br />
+Status names can now be easily added, deleted or changed - and the radiuses of each group can be easily changed.
+The titles, dots, tables, legend etc. automatically update with any changes.<br /><br />

 ## Browser Compatibility
     FireFox 54.0.1 (latest version) & the previous version<br />
     Safari 10.1.1<br />